NathanBak/cfgbuild/README.md

 - [simple](examples/simple/) which shows a simple use case of loading a config from environment variables
 - [fromdotenv](examples/fromdotenv/) which shows how to load a config from a `.env` file
 - [bootstrap](examples/bootstrap/) which shows how to wrap a Builder into a Config constructor
+- [enumparse](examples/enumparse/) which shows how a config field can be an enum

 ## FAQ
  Q - Can this library read configuration information from .env files?<br>